aws-samples/cfn101-workshop/content/advanced/index.md

 Welcome to the **Advanced** part of the workshop.

-This part will introduce concepts that include extending AWS CloudFormation with _resource types_ you create.
+This part will introduce concepts that include extending AWS CloudFormation with _resource types_ and _modules_ you create.